-When you drive for Waste Management, you join a team of the best drivers in the nation - professional, well-trained, and skilled.
-Our drivers work hard and drive safely.
-They know they are valued front-line team members who are the key to making Waste Management number one in the industry.
-They are rewarded with competitive pay, great benefits, the opportunity for growth, and they are home at night and on the weekends.
+When you drive for Waste Management, you join a team of the best drivers in the nation - professional, well trained, and skilled.
+Our drivers work hard and drive safe.
+They know they are valued front-line team members who are the key in making Waste Management number one in the industry.
+They are rewarded with competitive pay, great benefits, opportunity for growth, and they are home at night and on the weekends.

 I. Job Summary

-Roll-Off Drivers safely operate a heavy-duty truck and is responsible for preparing, loading, and transporting large mobile open top and compactor containers to disposal sites, transfer or recycle facilities, and customer locations.
+Roll-Off Drivers safely operates a heavy-duty truck and is responsible for preparing, loading, and transporting large mobile open top and compactor containers to disposal sites, transfer or recycle facilities and customer locations.
 Roll-Off Drivers will navigate driveways, alleyways, lots, high traffic roadways and may operate in tight overhead environments while on industrial routes.
 Highly skilled backing maneuvers are essential, to successfully perform this job.

 II.
 Essential Duties and Responsibilities

 To perform this job successfully, an individual must be able to perform the following tasks.